flix/flix/docs/DIDYOUKNOW.md

 - the Flix VSCode extension has built-in "code hints" that suggests when lazy and/or parallel evaluation is enabled (or inhibited by impurity).

-- Flix has community build where Flix libraries can be included in the CI process used to build Flix?
+- Flix has community build where Flix libraries can be included in the CI process used to build Flix.

 - Flix has a nascent build system and package manager (the latter based on GitHub releases).
   Today it is possible to build, package, and install Flix packages, but there is no dependency